Chevrolet Colorado: Second generation (RG; 2011)

+Global version

 In March 2011, Chevrolet revealed the prototype version of the all-new Colorado at Bangkok International Motor Show.
 It was shown as an extended cab with a rear access system, and some of the high-tech equipment.
 In June 2011, Chevrolet revealed its crew cab in adventure concept at Buenos Aires, Argentina (this car also shown at Frankfurt Motor Show in September 2011), and in July 2011, a Holden version of crew-cab version concept got its premiere at Australian International Motor Show.

-The production model is available in three different cab styles: regular cab (single cab), extended cab (space cab), and crew cab (double cab), and may either be 4x2 or 4x4.
+The production model is available in three different cab styles: regular cab (single cab), extended cab (space cab), and crew cab (double cab), and either 4x2 or 4x4 drivetrain.

 On 9 September 2011, General Motors (Thailand) opened the diesel engine manufacturing plant, to make the Duramax engine used by the Colorado.
 The engine is a rebranded VM Motori turbodiesel engine with 2.5- or 2.8-liter, paired with a manual or automatic transmission.

-Markets

-Australasia
+Holden Colorado

 The Colorado was revealed at the 2011 Australian International Motor Show and went on sale in June 2012 in both Australia and New Zealand, sourced from the Rayong factory in Thailand.
 In Australia and New Zealand, the Colorado is badged as a Holden.
 Only one engine is offered, the 2.8 L turbo diesel, built by GM in the Rayong factory.
-It is available in four trim levels: DX (single cab chassis only), LX (chassis only), LT, and LTZ.
+It is available in four trim levels: DX (single cab chassis only), LX, LT, and LTZ.
+An LS trim was introduced in 2014.
 Single-cab and crew-cab models are available as either 4x2 or 4x4.

 The facelifted Colorado model for the Australian and New Zealand markets was released in 2017 with GM's MyLink infotainment system including Apple CarPlay and Android Auto smartphone mirroring.
 The model is built in right-hand drive at the GM Thailand plant.

 A Thunder Edition is available on 4x4 LX, LT, and LTZ models.
 Among the features included with the pack are a nudge bar and towing kit, front carpet floor mats and a one-piece rear carpet floor mat, a bonnet protector, slimline weather shields, and "Thunder" badging.

 Production of the Colorado in Thailand ended in 2020 as General Motors ended operations in the country.
 A refresh in line with the global Colorado was planned for the 2021 model year.